NDBC API

 - pyarrow

-.
-As the API further matures, breaking changes will only be considered with new major versions (e.g. N.0.0
+Breaking changes will be considered, especially in the current alpha state of the package on PyPi.
+As the API further matures, breaking changes will only be considered with new major versions (e.g. N.0.0).

 Example

-exposes public methods through the NdbcApi
+The ndbc-api exposes public methods through the NdbcApi class.

 from ndbc_api import NdbcApi